sigmdel/poutils/README.md

 These tools are similar to utilities available for [GNU/Gettext](https://www.gnu.org/software/gettext/) and it's Delphi version [dxgettext](https://sourceforge.net/projects/dxgettext/) with the difference that they are adapted to the `.po` dialect used in Free Pascal / Lazarus.

 **Warning**: The author offers no guarantee of any sort with regard to these tools.
 However an effort has been made to avoid loosing any work.
-No file should ever be overwritten without first creating a backup.
+To that end, if a file is to be overwritten, an attempt is made to backup the original file.

 <!-- TOC -->